The Waking Up Laughing Tour: Critical reception

 Along with the tour's final success, the shows received further accolades from music critics.
-Timothy Finn (The Kansas City Star) was vowed by the premiere concert at the Kemper Arena.
+Timothy Finn (The Kansas City Star) was vowed by the premiere concert at Kemper Arena.
 He comments, "McBride has earned her fame and made her fortune singing slicked-up modern country, but she is a traditionalist at heart, and she showed it resoundingly during those numbers; 'Stand By Your Man' was especially spectacular.
 But most of the feminine mystique came courtesy of country queen Martina McBride, the Kansas-born beauty whose crystalline vocal chords have earned her the nickname 'the Celine Dion of the CMT set.'"
 Brian Dugger (The Blade) viewed the performance at the SeaGate Convention Centre as "girl power" recalling, "But the night was mostly about McBride, who won points with the crowd by pointing out that she hasn’t been to Toledo in a while and promised that it won’t be as long for her return trip.
 At one point, after an extended ovation, she got a little emotional and had to take a short break until the crowd quieted down."